vislyhq/visly-state/website/docs/transactions.md

 }
 ```

-Much like with transactions, in a Node environment you will want to call the `.undo()` and `.redo()` method on the state object instead.
-Which these functions work in a react environment as well, they won't ensure the most eficient component re-renders.
+Much like with transactions, in a Node environment you'll want to call the `.undo()` and `.redo()` method on the state object instead.
+While these functions work in a React environment as well, they won't ensure the most efficient component re-renders.

 ```tsx
 import { appState } from './state`